SolderingArmor/dens-v2/README.md

 Magic...

+# General information about deployment

+Here...

 # Manual deployment

+Requirements: `ton-client-py` python library.

 Please check `tests/manual_deployment.py` example.

-Don't run it "as is", rather understand the syntax and change the script as you want.
+Don't run it "as is", rather understand the syntax and change the script as you want.\

-Requirements: `ton-client-py` python library.

 ```
 cd tests
 ./manual_deployment.py
 ```

+# General information about claiming

+Here...

 # Running the tests